 February 7, 2020 | 9:30 a.m.

-Springfield, MOThe team drove back to Lake Conjola and attended a meeting regarding ongoing needs in the community.
-In this area, a partnership is being formed that allows school students in the Sydney area to grow plants all year long.
+LAKE CONJOLA, AUSTRALIA — The team drove back to Lake Conjola and attended a meeting regarding ongoing needs in the community.
+In this area, a partnership is being formed that allows school students in Sydney to grow plants all year long.
 These plants will then be gifted to fire-affected communities for residents’ gardens.

 Thankfully, a lot of rain has fallen in many areas that have not received rain in a very long time.
 This has been a great help in the areas affected by fires and drought.
-Unfortunately, this has caused flooding in a few areas, so the team is also assessing how Convoy of Hope can serve these areas.
+Unfortunately, this has caused flooding, so the team is also assessing how Convoy of Hope can serve these areas.

 January 31, 2020 | 11:30 a.m.